fedikk/smart-hand/README.md

 resource for starters who want to __understand__ core concepts related smart hand building .

-  2. after getting familiar with core concepts, you can check the section [__Code documentation__]() for thorough explanation of code implementation for Arduino and python (open cv ).
+  2. after getting familiar with core concepts, you can check the section [__Code documentation__]() for thorough explanation of code implementation for Arduino and python (cvzone).

 ## Having a problem?
 - Check [__FAQ.md__]() for frequently asked questions